d1820/CodeDocumentor/Readme.md

 # CodeDocumentor
 ---

 A Visual Studio Extension to generate XML documentation automatically for c# code using IntelliSense for interface,class,enum, field, constructor, property and method.
+While VS2022 provides basic documentation capabilities this fills the gap in trying to populate the summary and return nodes.
+This also gives control over how the summaries are translated.

 ## Installation
 ---